036 <2.18> Separate Hearts

 Mistake: In the exterior shot on his way to Falcon Crest, Phillip wears a very dark sports coat.
 In the subesequent interior scene, however, he wears a light plaid sports coat.

-This comes from the fact that the exterior scene is reused footage from # 020.
-As the shooting for the current episode did not take place in the Napa Valley, it was impossible to film a new exterior scene.
+This comes from the fact that the exterior scene is reused footage that was shot while filming # 020; compare # 032 for details about the previous use of that footage and the same kind of problem as well as about the details of this clip's origination.
+Since filming of the current episode did not take place in the Napa Valley, it was impossible to shoot a new exterior scene.
+Selecting appropriate wardrobe for Phillip could have been improved though.

 All exterior clips of the Tuscany Valley Inn shown throughout the series are shot while filming the current episode.
 The exteriors are from the former Cheerio, a restaurant that used to be located at the corner of Ocean Avenue and Pico Boulevard in Santa Monica, CA. The restaurant was closed down in 1987, and the building was destroyed by arson in 1988.